janbodnar/Data-Analysis/README.md

 of list creation.
 The exact timings may vary depending on your machine, but the iterator will generally
 perform better for large data sizes.

+## Memory consumption

-Here's an example comparing the memory consumption of an iterator versus a list in Python when handling large datasets:
+E xample comparing the memory consumption of an iterator versus a list in Python
+when handling large datasets:

 ```python
 import sys